Do you think that city and county governments should be able to:

 You can find out who your State legislators are by going to www.fyi.legis.state.tx.us or calling the Texas Capitol Switchboard at 512-463-4630.

 “Hi, my name is ___, and I am a constituent.
-I am calling to urge Representative (or Senator) _____ to OPPOSE SB 1172 / HB 2758.
+I am calling to urge Representative _____ to OPPOSE SB 1172 / HB 2758.

 I want my local government to be able to address what is grown in our area and what chemicals are used to grow it – because that affects farmers, their neighbors, and the entire community.
 Government is best when it’s closest to the people.
-Removing the ability of Texans and their local elected leaders from enacting common sense protections for their farmers and communities is anti-democratic and should be defeated.”
+Because it includes not just seeds, but also the cultivation of plants, this bill has wide-reaching effects that have not even been discussed yet.
+Please oppose SB 1172.”